CarlFlo/dootBot/README.md

 - Engaging the users by providing daily objectives

+- Optimised.
+No loops are run the in the background to keep track of cooldowns ensuring the bot is (somewhat) scalable and can be restarted without issue

+- SQLite database

 ## Commands

 - Work - Allows the user to earn a random amount of money [6 hour cooldown]